AC or DC coupling refers to the way solar panels are coupled or linked to a battery system.

 - Higher efficiency when used to power AC appliances during the day such as air-conditioning.

 - Lower installation cost for larger systems above 3kW.

 - Can use multiple solar inverters in multiple locations (AC coupled micro-grids)

 - Most solar inverters above 3kW have dual inputs (2 x MPPT) so solar panels can be setup in different orientations and tilt angles.

 - AC coupled systems can use a combination of AC and DC coupling (Note: this can be problematic with some lithium batteries)

-- Lower efficiency when charging a battery system - approx 92%
+- Slightly lower efficiency when charging a battery system - approx 92%

 - Quality Solar inverters can be expensive for small systems.